fishaudio/fish-speech/docs/en/inference.md

 The above command synthesizes the desired `MP3` format audio based on the information from multiple reference audios and saves it as `generated.mp3` in the current directory.

+You can also use `--reference_id` (only one can be used) instead of `--reference-audio` and `--reference_text`, provided that you create a `references/<your reference_id>` folder in the project root directory, which contains any audio and annotation text.
+The currently supported reference audio has a maximum total duration of 90 seconds.

 ## GUI Inference
 [Download client](https://github.com/AnyaCoder/fish-speech-gui/releases)